Empower Your Practice

 Patient Privacy Risks and How to Educate Your Patients

 Providers are not the only ones responsible for maintaining privacy during a telehealth encounter.
-Patients introduce their own risks, and OCR has published resources specifically to help providers educate patients on secure practices.
+Patients introduce their own risks based on their physical location and environment.
+OCR has published resources specifically to help providers educate patients on secure practices.

 Key guidance to share with patients includes: